 - Lay everything out on the counter or table top and allow everyone to build their salads as they wish.
 Suggested order: Lettuce, veggies, salsa vinaigrette, beans, carnitas, cheese, tortilla strips.

 - The recipe for Slow Cooker Pork Carnitas makes quite a lot, on purpose.
 I love to use carnitas in all sorts of dishes, and therefore love having leftovers.
 Carnitas make divine tacos, are delicious in Spanish Potato Soup, and elevate Baked Potatoes to a gourmet treat.
-They are perfect additions to your take-out freezer.
-If you’re making this as a part of Spring Meal Plan #4, you’ll use the leftovers for Pulled Pork Sandwiches later this week.
-If you’re not making carnitas as a part of a meal plan and don’t want a bunch of leftovers, just cut the recipe in half.
+If you're making this as a part of Spring Meal Plan #4, you'll use the leftovers for Pulled Pork Sandwiches later this week.
+If you're not making carnitas as a part of a meal plan and don't want a bunch of leftovers, just cut the recipe in half.